binary-husky/unreal-map/README.md

 ```

 # How to Add a New Environment (MISSION) in HMP
+Please refer to [MISSIONS README](./MISSIONS/readme.md) for more details.

 - Make a new jsonc config file, using 'example.jsonc' as template
 - mkdir in MISSIONS, e.g. ./MISSIONS/bvr_sim, copy src code of the environment inside it.
 - Open ```MISSIONS/env_router.py```, add the path of environment's init function in ```env_init_function_ref```, e.g.: